ZivoMartin/AsyncForge/task_forge/README.md

 # Basic Example

-Below is a simple example using the `TaskPool` to create and run a basic task: use task_pool::{TaskPool, TaskTrait, channel};
+Below is a simple example using the `TaskForge` to create and run a basic task: use task_forge::{TaskForge, TaskTrait, channel};

 ```rust
 struct EchoTask;